Miguel Ángel Mancera: Early political career

 Mancera has worked as a candidate attorney, lawyer, and adviser at several law firms, including García Cordero y Asociados and Grupo de Abogados Consultores.
 He has also been a professor at various Mexican universities, including the UNAM, the Autonomous Technological Institute of Mexico, the University of the Valley of Mexico, the Panamerican University, the Autonomous University of Aguascalientes, and the Autonomous University of Baja California.

-In 2002, Mancera served as a member of the review committee for the Criminal Procedure Code for the Federal District.
-Around the same time, he began working in government when Marcelo Ebrard, then Secretary of Public Security of Mexico City, invited him to serve as an adviser.
+Around 2002, he began working in government when Marcelo Ebrard, then Secretary of Public Security of Mexico City, invited him to serve as an adviser.
 When Ebrard was later appointed Secretary of Social Development by the head of government Andrés Manuel López Obrador, Mancera was named Legal Director of the Social Development Secretariat.
 In 2006, he was appointed Assistant Attorney General of Mexico City.

 Mancera was appointed Attorney General of Mexico City on 8 July 2008, following the dismissal of Rodolfo Félix Cárdenas due to the New's Divine nightclub tragedy, in which nine teenagers and three police officers died during a failed police operation.
 According to official reports, crime in Mexico City decreased by 12 percent from 2010 to 2011, while the national crime rate rose by 10.4 percent.
 During this period, 179 street gangs comprising 706 members were dismantled, and kidnappings dropped by 61 percent.